-Now accepting applications for 2018-19 grants for First Amendment outreach programs on college campuses.
-More details and the application.
+Now accepting applications for 2019-20 grants for First Amendment outreach programs on college campuses.
+See the application info.

 1 for All is a national, nonpartisan program designed to build understanding and support for the First Amendment freedoms of religion, speech, press, assembly and petition.
 1 for All provides teaching materials and lesson plans to help everyone learn more about their First Amendment rights.

 - 1 for All is nonpartisan.
 At a time of deep political polarization, we choose not to take sides.
 In fact, a shared commitment to freedom of speech, press and faith should unify this nation.

 - It’s all about education.
 America’s teachers would like to do a better job of teaching about the First Amendment, but they often lack the resources they need.
 1 for All will provide educational materials, course content and study guides for teachers of grades 1 to 12.